taocpp/json/doc/Advanced-Use-Cases.md

 Remember that the `unsafe` in `unsafe_assign_opaque_ptr()` refers to it blindly assuming that `v` is not currently owning any memory, a safe assumption because traits' `assign()` functions are always called with default-initialised value instances as first argument.

-Just as for Raw pointers, the key to creating an Opaque pointer is again the address-of operator `&`, creating this more efficient code.
+Just as for Value Pointers, the key to creating an Opaque pointer is again the address-of operator `&`, creating this more efficient code.

 ```c++
 const my_data& big = some_data_with_big_json_representation();